byuitechops/for-the-strength-of-developers/Handbook/1. Employee Onboarding/Employee Onboarding - ${NAME}.md

   - [ ] Talk to any member of the team to add you to the Slack group and get added to each channel.
 - [ ] Update picture(s)
   - [ ] Go to FTC (Faculty Technology Center) to have professional picture taken.
 Talk to a lead to find out where to go and what to say.
-  - [ ] Update your GitHub, Slack, and CCT account with your new picture once you receive it from the FTC.
+  - [ ] Update your GitHub, TFS, Slack, and CCT account with your new picture once you receive it from the FTC.

 - [ ] Pluralsight